emilyatmobtown/mobtown/README.md

 # mobtown
-A Wordpress theme for Mobtown Studios
+A WordPress theme for Mobtown Studios